 During the initial and recertification interview, or when a change is reported that causes the participant to no longer be eligible for a work exemption, the FAA Eligibility Worker orally discusses the information regarding SNAP CAN components, available reimbursements, and contact information for employment services, as outlined on the FAA-1786A script, with the participant.
-The FAA Eligibility Worker completes the screening for work registration process outlined in Section VIII.
+The FAA Eligibility Worker completes the screening for the work registration process outlined in Section VIII.
 The information used to determine whether a participant has a work registration exemption is obtained from the client and from information and verification contained in the case file.
-Once it is determined that a participant is exempt from work registration, the FAA Eligibility Worker asks the client whether they would like to volunteer to participate with E&T.
+The screening process is an evaluation done by the eligibility worker to determine whether an individual should or should not be referred for employment & training services.
+The "screening" process is separate from identifying exemptions from the work requirements, and the client assessment done after referral to E&T. During the eligibility interview, State eligibility staff review the applicant's circumstances and determine their employment & training status.
+Participants are referred to SNAP CAN when not subject to the ABAWD time limit and are not exempt from the work requirements.
+During the screening process, when participants are exempt from the work requirements or subject to the ABAWD time limit and indicate they would be interested in receiving the additional benefit offered by E&T services, a referral to SNAP CAN is made.
+SNAP participants can voluntarily participate in SNAP CAN when the appropriate information is entered into the eligibility system and SNAP benefits are authorized.